Numie/ReactiveRecord/readme.md

 ```

 ### ::last
-Find the last house in the database, House Targaryen.
+Find the last house in the database, House Martell.
 ```
 House.last
 ```

+## ReactiveRecord Relations

 ### ::select(column_names)
 Find the ID and name of each House.